Feet of clay: Notable uses

 In the French philosopher Albert Camus' 1938 lyrical essay The Desert in the collection Nuptials:

 In this great temple deserted by the gods, all my idols have feet of clay.

+The phrase is referenced in the title of Earl Sweatshirt's 2019 EP Feet of Clay.

+Terry Pratchett’s 1996 novel Feet of Clay is both a reference to this, and its subject matter, golems made of clay.